YasinRezvani/GitHub_Profile_Photo_Downloader/README.md

 # GitHub_Profile_Photo_Downloader
-The simple Downloader to get profile photo in GitHub
+The simple and GUI GitHub Profile Downloader
 # Install the requirements
 First you should install the requirements:
 ```